 Lock-In Low Rates

 When has your electric utility inform you they will be charging you less?
-Lock-in rates with net metering.
+Lock-in rates with net energy metering (NEM).

-Take advantage of incentives designed to encourage the use of home grown energy.
+Take advantage of state and federal solar incentives designed to encourage the use of home grown energy.

 Why Choose Solar Electric?